-The administration of the program is accomplished through contracts and agreements with medical providers, claims administrators (claims reimbursement processor), enrollment brokers, various managed care organizations, and state agencies including the Department of Assistive and Rehabilitative Services (DARS), and Department of State Health Services (DSHS).
+The administration of the program is accomplished through contracts and agreements with medical providers, claims administrators (claims reimbursement processor), enrollment brokers, various managed care organizations, and state agencies.
 Medicaid providers, including those providing Texas Health Steps services, are reimbursed for their services through contracts with health-insuring contractors, fiscal agents, or direct vendor payments.

 How It Works

 Qualified medical and dental providers enroll in Medicaid and indicate on the enrollment form that they will be providing Texas Health Steps services.